 Dr. Brian Toelle is a Professor of Practice in Petroleum Engineering in the College of Engineering and Applied Sciences at the University of Wyoming in Laramie.
-This appointment occurred after Brian served in the capacity of a Visiting Professor in the department, teaching various courses.
-He specializes in Unconventional Reservoir analysis and teaches "Shale Reservoir Development" and "Tight Gas Sand and Coalbed Methane" classes.
-Additionally, he is continuing his research into characterizing porosity systems through the analysis of seismic attributes and the investigating the Petroleum Systems of various basins in Wyoming.
+This appointment was made after Brian served in the capacity of a Visiting Professor in the department, teaching various courses.
+During 2018 and 2019 Brian served as the department's Interim Department Head.
+He specializes in and is conducting research into the following areas:

 Previous to his appointment with the university Brian was an Advisor for Schlumberger PTS (PetroTechnical Services) in the fields of Petroleum Exploration and Geophysics.
 Schlumberger is a Global 500 company specializing oilfield services which, at the time, employed 120,000 people in 85 countries.
 Brian has assisted Schlumberger's clients since 1997 by providing geoscience-focused, consulting services for various projects, providing guidance to project teams worldwide and teaching industry courses.
 These projects have included exploration and field development projects, underground gas storage projects, CO2 sequestration projects and shale reservoir development projects.
 He has developed course materials and taught classes on shale reservoirs and structural geology for open industry classes and closed classes for specific clients.